Skip to content

 Does an EOR ensure payroll tax compliance?

 Yes.
 An EOR ensures that all payroll taxes, deductions, and contributions are correctly calculated and submitted to the local tax authorities.
-It manages income tax withholding, social security payments, unemployment insurance, and other deductions based on the laws of the employee’s country.
+It manages income tax withholding, social security payments, unemployment insurance, and other deductions based on the laws of the employee's country.
 An EOR stays updated with new regulations to prevent errors and avoid penalties because tax laws frequently change.
-Businesses that use an EOR are confident that payroll taxes are handled correctly to make sure the operations are smooth and financially secure.
+Businesses that use an EOR can be confident that payroll taxes are handled correctly, keeping operations smooth and financially secure.

 Does an EOR facilitate the payroll process for global growth?